-Because the farm serves nearly 100 grocery chain stores with their fresh, summertime produce and the grocery stores set such high cosmetic standards for the way these fruits and veggies look, there was a ton of perfectly delicious fruit that didn't meet grocery grade because of looks alone.
+Because the farm serves more than 100 grocery chain stores with their homegrown produce and the grocery stores set such high cosmetic standards for the way these fruits and veggies look, there was a ton of perfectly delicious fruit that didn't meet grocery grade because of looks alone.

 The Frozen Farmer was a natural extension of the family’s mission to provide field-grown fruits and veggies, harvested at the peak of perfection, to feed your family and theirs.

-With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, "nice" cream and sorbet.
+With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, nice cream (a blend of ice cream and sorbet) and dairy-free, gluten-free, and fat-free sorbet.

 Meanwhile, over $1 trillion of food is wasted each year before it even makes it to a consumers table, thanks in part to modern-day beauty standards for food.
 Just a quarter of this wasted food could be used to feed the entire starving population of the world.

-"At The Frozen Farmer, the ugly fruits, misshapen vegetables, and delicious but imperfectly-sized produce are salvaged at every level as we use them in our line of homemade ice cream, nice cream and sorbet - even fresh pressed juices," says Katey.
+"At The Frozen Farmer, the ugly fruits, misshapen vegetables, and delicious but imperfectly-sized produce are salvaged at every level as we use them in our line of homemade ice cream, nice cream and sorbet," says Katey.

 Katey’s own mother, Jo Ellen, was thrilled with the idea.
-“Making ice cream is a longtime passion of mine,” she says. “when Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”
+“Making ice cream is a longtime passion of mine,” said Jo Ellen, who left her 35+ year career in accounting to open The Frozen Farmer with Kevin and Katey.
+“When Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”

 Fans of The Frozen Farmer now recognize Jo Ellen as “Momma Jo,” the lady who makes the magic happen in The Frozen Farmer kitchen.